Human Resource Management

 - We make this policy public and we make it available any time when requested.
-We also make this policy available on our website.http://www.ibiden.com/

 Occurrence of work-related accidents

-Health 100 Plan
+Smart Health 110 Plan

-To create a working environment that allows employees to work positively and vigorously, it is also important to help them improve their physical and mental health.
-While the "The second term of the National Health Promotion Movement in the 21st Century (Health Japan 21 (the second term))" is being promoted by the Ministry of Health, Labour and Welfare, the Company as well as its domestic Group Companies have been working on health promotion of employees by implementing the "Next Health 105 Plan", the five-year plan from fiscal year 2013 to fiscal year 2017.
+While the "The second term of the National Health Promotion Movement in the 21st Century (Health Japan 21 (the second term))" is being promoted by the Ministry of Health, Labour and Welfare, the Company as well as its domestic Group Companies have been working on health promotion of employees by implementing the " Smart Health 110 Plan", the five-year plan from fiscal year 2018 to fiscal year 2022.
+To create a working environment that allows employees to work positively and vigorously, we work on to improve their physical and mental health.